neuronsimulator/nrn/docs/python/simctrl/cvode.rst

-.. method:: CVode.yscatter
+.. method:: CVode.yscatter(yvec)

-    Syntax:
-        ``cvode.yscatter(yvec)``

-    Description:
     Fills the state variables with the values specified in the :class:`Vector` yvec.
     Size of yvec must be equal to the number of states ( ie vector size returned by :meth:`CVode.states`).
 Note that active CVode requires a subsequent :meth:`CVode.re_init` if one wishes to integrate from the yvec state point.

     .. warning::
         Works only for global variable time step method.